Destinations Greece The Ionian Islands

 Two islands a week, not six

-The Ionian chain is spread across 250 km of sea and the inter-island ferries are sparse.
-The right shape is Corfu + Paxos (the Northern week) or Kefalonia + Ithaca (the Southern week).
+The Ionian chain is spread across 250 km of sea, and the inter-island ferries are sparse.
+The shape that works is Corfu + Paxos (the Northern week) or Kefalonia + Ithaca (the Southern week).
 Trying to chain Corfu → Lefkada → Kefalonia → Zakynthos in a week is the classic mistake.

 Navagio Beach is closed for landings in 2026

-The famous shipwreck beach on Zakynthos is view-only for the 2025–26 seasons due to ongoing rockfall risk.
-Boats can approach within ~40 m of shore but cannot land.
-The cliff-top viewing platform is open (and a second viewpoint opened in 2025).
+The famous shipwreck beach on Zakynthos is view-only for the 2025–26 seasons because of ongoing rockfall risk.
+Boats can come within about 40 m of shore but can't land.
+The cliff-top viewing platform is open (a second viewpoint opened in 2025).
 Don't book a boat that promises a beach landing.

 Egremni stairs damaged Feb 2026

-Lefkada's other postcard beach reopened with new stairs in 2021 after the 2015 earthquake, but Feb 2026 heavy-rain rockfall damaged the lower section again.
-As of now, boat from Vasiliki is the reliable access; the staircase may or may not be repaired by mid-summer.
+Lefkada's other famous beach reopened with new stairs in 2021 after the 2015 earthquake, then Feb 2026 heavy-rain rockfall took out the lower section again.
+For now, boat from Vasiliki is the reliable access, and the staircase may or may not be repaired by mid-summer.
 Porto Katsiki next door is open.

 Sleep on Paxos, don't day-trip from Corfu

-The Ionian has a serious indigenous wine story most travellers miss.
-Robola (Kefalonia, PDO) is the white to order anywhere in the chain.
-Vertzami (Lefkada) is the under-known native red.
-The Kefalonia Robola Cooperative tasting is the afternoon to plan.
+The Ionian has an indigenous wine story most travellers walk past.
+Robola (Kefalonia, PDO) is the white to order anywhere in the chain; Vertzami (Lefkada) is the under-known native red.
+The Kefalonia Robola Cooperative tasting is the afternoon to plan around.

 Skip Kavos, Laganas, and the charter strips

-Corfu has Kavos (south-east), Zakynthos has Laganas (south coast) — both are British-charter party strips with prices and atmosphere to match.
-Stay at the opposite end of the island.
-On Corfu, the NE coast (Kassiopi, Agni, Kalami) or Old Town.
-On Zakynthos, Tragaki or Bohali.
+Corfu has Kavos in the south-east, Zakynthos has Laganas on the south coast, and both are British-charter party strips with the prices and atmosphere to match.
+Stay at the opposite end of the island: on Corfu, the NE coast (Kassiopi, Agni, Kalami) or the Old Town; on Zakynthos, Tragaki or Bohali.

 More Greece The rest of the country, in any order.